 The FSU COM has adopted a pass/fail grading system, which is used in the curriculum for the first and second years (See Student Handbook).
-To achieve a grade of Pass in BMS 6042 (Cardiovascular and Pulmonary Systems) a student must earn a minimum of 191 points as described in the table below, including a minimum of 90 points from the assessment categories.
-The final grade of a student who accumulates 191 total points but has not achieved the minimum required number of points in any non-assessment category will be at the discretion of the course directors following discussion and any required remedial action:
+To achieve a grade of Pass in BMS 6042 (Cardiovascular and Pulmonary Systems) a student must earn a minimum of 185 points as described in the table below, including a minimum of 90 points from the assessment categories.
+The final grade of a student who accumulates 185 total points but has not achieved the minimum required number of points in any non-assessment category will be at the discretion of the course directors following discussion and any required remedial action:

-Category Criteria for points Points MINIMUM REQUIRED MAXIMUM Possible ASSESSMENTS (Minimum total l points required = 90) End of course written Overall score of ≥ 75% 100 points assessment average - includes Overall score 70.0 - 74.9% 90 points NBME exams 97% (40% midblock, 60% final) and quizzes 3% Score < 70.0% 0 points 90 100 ΤΟΤΑ L ASSESSMENT 90 100 NON-ASSESSMENT CATEGOR IES (Minimum total points required = 101) - Assignments On-time submission due 1/19, 5 PM 1 point 1 1 PICO assignment Adequate effort and timely resubmission if requested RUBRIC 15 21 On time submission Due 1/9 & 2/20 at 8:00 AM 1 point each Critical reading assignments (x 2) Evidence of effort and timely resubmission if requested RUBRIC 28 54 Mid-semester self-evaluation of On-time submission 2/22, 11:59 PM 1 point 5 9 small group performance Thoughtful self-assessment RUBRIC 5 9 Professional Identity Formation (Minimum total points required = 52) General professionalism: Includes proper attire and behaviors not covered below -1 point/event CLC (x8): On time 1 point each 8 8 On time arrival, preparedness, CLC (x8): Evidence of preparation 1 point each 8 8 and professionalism are Small groups (x8): On time 1 point each 8 8 expected for ALL required Small groups (x8): Tuesday AM preparation 1 point each 8 8 sessions.
-SG PM preparation and participation (x3) 2 points each 6 6 ncludes, but not limited to, all activities at right: Required large groups (x5): On time and present for entire session 1 point each 5 5 Quiz attendance (x7) 1 point each 7 7 Preceptor visits - logged patients each visit (x - # varies with student) 2 points each 2 x 2 x
+Category Criteria for points Points MINIMUM REQUIRED MAXIMUM POSSIBLE ASSESSMENTS (Minimum to tal points required = 90) End of course written Overall score of \geq 75% 100 points assessment average (40% Overall score 70.0 - 74.9% 90 points 90 100 midblock, 60% final) Score < 70.0% 0 points - TOTAL ASSESSMENT 90 100 NON-ASSESSMENT CATEGO RIES (Minimum total points required = 95) •

+Preceptor: Office Team Roles due within 1 week of 1st Meets all or most expectations RUBRIC 2 4 Preceptor visit Medication Review Process: On-time submission due 2/23 11:59 PM 1 point 1 1 Reflection Meets all or most expectations RUBRIC 2 4 Assignments On-time submission due 1/24, 5 PM 1 point 1 1 PICO assignment Adequate effort and timely resubmission if RUBRIC 16 33 requested On time submission Due 1/14 & 2/25 at 8:00 AM 1 point each Critical reading assignments (x 2) Evidence of effort and timely resubmission if requested RUBRIC 26 52 Mid-semester self-evaluation of On-time submission Due 2/27, 11:59 PM 1 point 5 9 small group performance Evidence of thoughtful self-assessment RUBR RUBRIC 5 9 Professional Identity Formation (Minimum total points required = 42) General professionalism: Includes proper attire and -1 point/event behaviors not covered below - i point/event On time arrival, attendance for CLC (x8): On time 1 point each 8 8 entire session, preparedness, CLC (x8): Evidence of preparation 1 point each 8 8 and professionalism are Small groups (x 8): Tuesday AM on time 1 point each 8 8 expected for ALL required Small groups (x 8): Tuesday AM preparation 1 point each 8 8 sessions.
+SG PM preparation and participation (x1) 2 points each 2 2 ncludes, but not limited to, all Required large groups (x 5): On time and present for entire session 1 point each 5 5 activities at right: IPE small group event at FAMU 1 point each 1 1 Preceptor visits - logged patients each visit (x - # varies with student) 2 points each 2 x 2 x TOTAL NO ON-ASSESSMENT 95 134 TOTAL 185 234